acdh-oeaw/bgload/README.md

 `Example: nohup ./rdfsplit -l 10000 &`

 **Notes**:
 * Splitting 100G large .gz file (uncompressed 1,5T) lasts 24h.
 After splitting each .gz compressed file is 2G large (uncompressed 30G).
-Import of 1 splitted file lasts 19h.
+Import of 1 uncompressed splitted file lasts 19h.
 * Splitted files can be loaded in the Blazegraph only over BGLocalBulkLoad.sh.
 * The script BGloadRestAPI.sh works only with uncompressed files.